Oklahoma State Cowboys basketball: Gallagher-Iba Arena

 Gallagher-Iba Arena, once dubbed “Madison Square Garden of the Plains”, is the basketball and wrestling venue at Oklahoma State University in Stillwater, Oklahoma.
 Originally completed in 1938 and named the 4-H Club and Student Activities Building, it was soon renamed Gallagher Hall to honor wrestling coach, Ed Gallagher.
 After renovations in 1987, the name became Gallagher-Iba Arena, as a tribute to longtime basketball coach and innovator, Henry Iba.
 Gallagher-Iba Arena was named the best college gymnasium by CBS SportsLine.com in August 2001.

 The first basketball game was played on December 9, 1938, when Iba's Oklahoma A&M Aggies beat Phog Allen’s Kansas Jayhawks, 21–15, in a battle between two of the nation's early basketball powers.
 In its original configuration, seating was limited to 6,381.
 Though small by today's standards, it was the largest collegiate facility in the country when completed.
 The original maple floor, still in use today, was the most expensive of its kind in America when it was installed in 1938.

 Oklahoma State completed a $55 million expansion of Gallagher-Iba Arena prior to the 1999–2000 Cowboy basketball season.
 Rather than build a new, off-campus arena to accommodate the need for additional seating, the decision was made to expand Gallagher-Iba Arena itself to more than double its original capacity (from its 6,381-seat capacity to its current 13,611 seats).
 The old sightlines and the original white maple floor were kept (it remains the oldest original basketball court floor still in use).

 On January 15, 2005, the court was officially named after Eddie Sutton as Eddie Sutton Court.

 Notable players

+Cowboys in the Naismith Memorial Basketball Hall of Fame

+Five members of the Naismith Memorial Basketball Hall of Fame have been associated with the Oklahoma State's men's basketball team.
+Some former players have been enshrined as players, while some former players have been enshrined as coaches.